“Markets are random in the short term, cyclical in the medium term, and trending in the long term.”

-The Hodges Blue Chip Equity Income Fund experienced a gain of 6.57% in the first quarter of 2017 compared to a gain of 6.03% for the Russell 1000 Index.
-Solid performance relative to the benchmark in 2016 reflected strength among several of the Fund’s high quality stocks, such as Facebook (FB) and Philip Morris (PM).
-Looking ahead, we seek to find plenty of attractive high quality blue-chip stocks that offer upside potential in addition to dividend income as stable corporate profits support the ability of companies to pay out dividends.
+The Hodges Blue Chip Equity Income Fund experienced a loss of 2.91% in the first quarter of 2018 compared to a loss of 0.69% for the Russell 1000 Index.
+For the trailing twelve months, the fund experienced a total return of 13.69% compared to a 13.98% return for the Russell 1000 Index.
+Negative performance relative to the benchmark in the recent quarter largely reflected weakness in several of the Fund’s high quality industrial and technology stocks.
+Looking ahead, we seek to find plenty of attractive high quality dividend-paying stocks that offer upside potential in addition to dividend income as stable corporate profits support the ability of companies to pay out dividends.
 The Blue Chip Equity Income portfolio remains well diversified in companies that we believe can generate above average income and total returns on a risk adjusted basis.
-Top ten holdings at the end of the quarter represented 42.46% of the Fund's holdings and included The Home Depot, Inc. (HD), Microsoft Corporation (MSFT), Facebook (FB), General Electric Company (GE), Apple (AAPL), Johnson & Johnson (JNJ), EnLink Midstream (ENLC), Eli Lilly and Company (LLY), Boeing Company (BA), and Taiwan Semiconductor Manufacturing Co.
-Ltd (TSM).
+Top ten holdings at the end of the quarter represented 46% of the Fund's holdings and included Boeing (BA), The Home Depot, Inc. (HD), Apple Inc. (AAPL), Microsoft Corporation (MSFT), Facebook (FB), Delta Air Lines Inc. (DAL), Union Pacific Corporation (UNP), Citigroup Inc. (C), Johnson & Johnson (JNJ), and Visa Inc. (V).

 Hodges Pure Contrarian Fund (HDPCX)

 Although timing a recovery in contrarian stocks can be tricky over short periods of time, we believe this strategy could be rewarding over a long investment horizon.
 We also expect this strategy to be less correlated with the broader market due to the general nature of contrarian investing.
-During the recent quarter, we continued to position the Fund in out-of-favor investment opportunities that we believe offer the best upside relative to their downside potential.
-Top ten holdings included Controladora Veula (VLRS), Comstock Resources (CRK), Cliffs Natural Resources (CLF), Chico’s FAS (CHS), Gogo, Inc. (GOGO), Ring Energy, Inc. (REI), American Eagle Outfitters, Inc. (AEO), Bank of America Corporation (BAC), Cemex SAB de C.V.
-(CX), and Horizon Pharma plc (HZNP).
-The top 10 stocks in the Fund at the end of the quarter represented 46.30% of the Fund's holdings.
+During the recent quarter, we continued to position the Fund in out-of-favor investment opportunities that we believe offer the best upside potential relative to their downside potential.
+Top ten holdings included Ring Energy (REI), Comstock Resources (CRK), Twitter Inc. (TWTR), Tapestry (TPR), Gogo Inc. (GOGO), United Continental Holdings (UAL), Cleveland-Cliffs Inc. (CLF), Luby’s Inc. (LUB) JC Penney (JCP), and American Eagle Outfitters (AEO).
+The top 10 stocks in the Fund at the end of the quarter represented 51% of the fund's holdings.

 Hodges Pure Contrarian Fund vs S&P 500